Superman Returns: Other commentary

-On May 3, 2009, almost three years after the debut of Superman Returns, filmmaker Quentin Tarantino declared his appreciation for Bryan Singer's directorial work on Superman Returns and that he would write a 20-page review about Superman Returns.
+On May 3, 2009, almost three years after the debut of Superman Returns, filmmaker Quentin Tarantino declared his appreciation for Bryan Singer's directorial work on Superman Returns and that he would write a 20-page review about the film.

 On January 9, 2012, more than five years after the movie was released, the independent film community daily news site IndieWire released a two-part video essay that probes the melancholic nature of Superman Returns.
 Produced by Matt Zoller Seitz and Ken Cancelosi, the critique was inspired by a review that Seitz wrote for the New York Press in 2006, in which he stated that "From the moment its hero returns to the sky to rescue Lois Lane from a plummeting jet, Superman Returns flirts with greatness."

 In 2013, Singer stated that Superman Returns was made for "Perhaps more of a female audience.
 It wasn't what it needed to be, I guess."
 Singer stated that he would have cut about the first quarter off of the film and started it with "the jet disaster sequence or something.
 I could have grabbed the audience a little more quickly.
 I don't know what would have helped.
 Probably nothing.
 If I could go again, I would do an origin.
 I would reboot it."

 Empire ranked the movie 496 on its "The 500 Greatest Movies of All Time" list, stating, "It may have been a slighter return than some people had hoped for, but Singer's vision of the Man of Steel is an heroic effort.
 Plenty of spectacle and a lot of heart helps Kal-El soar."

 Accolades

-Superman Returns was nominated for both the Academy Award for Best Visual Effects and BAFTA Award for Best Special Visual Effects, but lost to Pirates of the Caribbean: Dead Man's Chest.
+Superman Returns was nominated for both the Academy Award for Best Visual Effects and BAFTA Award for Best Special Visual Effects, losing to Pirates of the Caribbean: Dead Man's Chest.
 The film was successful at the 33rd Saturn Awards, winning Best Fantasy Film, and categories for Direction (Bryan Singer), Best Actor (Brandon Routh), Writing (Michael Dougherty and Dan Harris) and Music (John Ottman).
 Kate Bosworth, Tristan Lake Leabu, James Marsden, Parker Posey, and the visual effects department were nominated for categories.
 However, Bosworth was also nominated a Razzie Award for Worst Supporting Actress.